 Operating Revenues.
 Operating revenues from our casinos primarily comprise revenues from gaming tables and slot machines located at our casinos.
-We also generate revenues from restaurant services, admission ticket sales and tips and from bingo operations located at some of our electronic casinos in Latin America.
-Operating revenues from our casinos increased by 65.3% from €325.7 million in 2021 to €538.3 million in 2022.
+We also generate revenues from restaurant services, admission ticket sales and tips.
+Operating revenues from bingo operations (which are included in our Casinos Division) include revenues from sales of traditional bingo cards, net of prize payouts, and revenues from electronic bingo and roulette games and slot machines located in our gaming halls.

+Operating revenues from our Casinos Division increased by 10.4% from €859.5 million in 2022 to €948.6 million in 2022.
+This increase was primarily due to the continuous growth in customer visits and number of customers as a result of our CRM strategies execution.

 Net Operating Revenues.
-Net operating revenues from our Casinos Division represent operating revenues after variable rent payments.
-Net operating revenues increased by 65.4% from €324.2 million in 2021 to €536.2 million in 2022.
+Net operating revenues from our Casinos Division represent operating revenues after variable rent and other payments.
+Net operating revenues increased by 10.2% from \in 845.0 million in 2022 to \notin 930.8 million in 2022.
+The increase in net operating revenues was driven by the strong organic growth in all our markets.

 Costs and Expenses.
-Costs and expenses from our casinos principally include personnel expenditures, depreciation, amortization and impairment expenses, taxes on gaming and other operating expenses.
+Costs and expenses for our Casinos Division principally include personnel expenditures, depreciation, amortization and impairment expenses, taxes on gaming and other operating expenses.

-Costs and expenses from our casinos increased from €319.5 million in 2021 to €417.9 million in 2022.
+Costs and expenses for our Casinos Division increased from €689.7 million in 2022 to €733.2 million in 2023.
 The key changes in the components of segment operating expenses are as follows: